SNP adopt a resolution to not use Scotland's archaic blasphemy law to prosecute anyone, there are plenty of modern equivalents to use instead

-The Scottish National Party has passed a resolution that Scotland's centuries-old blasphemy law should be abolished, or at least never be
+The Scottish National Party has passed a resolution that Scotland's centuries-old blasphemy law should be abolished, or at least never be used to prosecute anyone.

 used in 1843 to convict the Edinburgh bookseller Thomas Paterson who was imprisoned for selling blasphemous literature.

 The motion said Scotland lags behind other European countries by still having the law on the statute books and called for the

 The Culture Secretary has vowed to end the Wild West for tech giants amid anger at claims data from Facebook users was harvested to be used by political campaigns.

 Matt Hancock warned social media companies that they could be slapped with new

 It comes amid fury at claims the Facebook data of around 50 million users was taken without their permission and used by Cambridge Analytica.

 voters in the run-up to the 2016 US election and the EU referendum campaign earlier that year.